logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 and producing new code.
 Bigger companies usually already have products that have been made and done so they'll be building on top of existing code to maintain them.

-While both skills are essential, developing new code may be more rewarding for associate developers.
-Developing new code will help with growth in the beginning but then it'll start to get harder to improve.
-On the opposite side, maintaining old code is harder to do in the beginning but you'll have a better knowledge after getting through them.
+While both skills are essential, developing new code may be more rewarding for less experienced developers.
+Developing new code will help with your growth in the beginning but it may get harder since you don't have much reference of good coding practices.
+On the opposite side, maintaining old code is harder to do in the beginning but you'll have a better knowledge after getting through them with help from already-written code.

 Doing side projects can help you grow stronger in the weaker area.
 So if you're doing a lot of development already, you can look into open source projects to contribute